sa2ajj/rebar_todo_plugin/README.rst

     ``["include/*.hrl", "src/*.erl", "src/*.hrl"]``)

 ``noerror``
-    flag to not bail out should no TODO items are found
+    flag to not bail out should no TODO items be found

 Usage
 =====